VSI Archive Backup System for OpenVMS Installation Guide

 5. Conventions

 The contents of the display examples for some utility commands described in this manual may differ slightly from the actual output provided by these commands on your system.
-However, when the behavior of a command differs significantly between OpenVMS Alpha and Integrity servers, that behavior is described in text and rendered, as appropriate, in separate examples.
+However, when the behavior of a command differs significantly between OpenVMS Alpha, IA-64, or x86-64 servers, that behavior is described in text and rendered, as appropriate, in separate examples.

 In this manual, every use of DECwindows and DECwindows Motif refers to DECwindows Motif for OpenVMS software.